-We have an Audit (and Member Standards) Committee which has responsibility for promoting and maintaining high standards of conduct by Councillors and Members, ensuring that they observe the Members' Code of Conduct.
+We have an Audit and Member Standards Committee which has responsibility for promoting and maintaining high standards of conduct by Councillors and Members, ensuring that they observe the Members' Code of Conduct.
 The Code of Conduct is supported by training and development programmes for Members.

 There is a process in place by which complaints regarding Members' Conduct are pursued.
 The relatively low number of complaints regarding behaviour demonstrates that the standards are understood and adhered to.
-During 2017/18, 2 Members' Code of Conduct complaints were received.
-In the one instance, following an investigation which found fault, the Member offered a verbal apology which was accepted.
-In the other instance no action was taken.
+During 2018/19, 3 Members' Code of Conduct complaints were received.
+This compares to 2 in 2017/18.
+Of the three, one is still outstanding, one was not accepted and the other, following investigation, no action was taken other than to recommend training.